 Hydration Station Initiative

-Currently, many students in Sacramento don’t have easy access to appealing drinking water outside of mealtimes and the health benefits of water consumption are critical to growing students.
+Many students in Sacramento don’t have easy access to appealing drinking water outside of mealtimes and the health benefits of water consumption are critical to growing students.
 We want to ensure that students in our community are given every opportunity to live their healthiest lives and are able to focus in the classroom, starting with the students in Robla School District.
-Last year, United Way’s Young Leader Society raised money to install hydration stations in every school in the district and distribute more than 2,500 reusable water bottles.

 It started with a Rethink Your Drink lesson and turned into so much more